MaelLefeuvre/grups-rs/README.md

 ## Defining custom pedigrees

-Defining pedigrees within grups is performed through simple definition files.
+Defining pedigrees within GRUPS-rs is performed through simple definition files.
 See the example pedigree [here](resources/pedigrees/example_pedigree.txt)

-In essence, a pedigree in GRUPS is defined and parsed in three distinct steps, each one tied to a keyword within the definition file:
+In essence, a pedigree in GRUPS-rs is defined and parsed in three distinct steps, each one tied to a keyword within the definition file:

 1. `INDIVIDUALS`: Define the individuals within the pedigree.
     - Individuals are then defined by a unique, line-separated id or name.